sebnitu/vrembem/docs/_packages/modal.md

 ## Modal

-Modals and their dialogs are composed using classes and data attributes for their triggers.
-The basic structure of a modal is the `modal` element and a `modal__dialog` child element.
+Modals are composed using classes and data attributes for their triggers.
+The basic structure of a modal is an element with the `modal` class and an `id` containing a child element with the `modal__dialog` class.
 There are three types of modal triggers, each defined by a data attribute:

-- `data-modal-open` - Opens a modal.
+- `data-modal-open`: Opens a modal.
 Should take the id of the modal it's meant to open.
+Will cause modals to stack if triggered from an already opened modal.
-- `data-modal-close` - Closes a modal.
+- `data-modal-close`: Closes a modal.
 If left value-less, it'll close the last opened modal.
-Can also take a modal id or `"*"` to close all open modals.
+Can also take a modal id to close a specific modal, or `"*"` to close all open modals.
-- `data-modal-replace` - Replaces currently opened modal(s) with the modal of the id provided.
+- `data-modal-replace`: Replaces currently opened modal(s) with the modal of the id provided.

 {% include demo_open.html class_grid="grid_stack" class_parent="padding border radius" %}
 <button class="link" data-modal-open="modal-default">Modal</button>